lostmine27/analysis/README.md

 <hr>

-## ③ Weight of balance left out of steem ecosystem
+## ③ Weight of balance left out of Steem Inc.
 <br>

 By the way, it is a bit strange.